 Employers in every state, including Georgia, are subject to the federal Family and Medical Leave Act (FMLA), which allows eligible employees to take unpaid leave, with the right to reinstatement, for certain reasons.
 In addition, many states have their own laws that require employers to provide time off for family and medical reasons.
 However, Georgia is not among them.
-Georgia employees have only the rights guaranteed by the FMLA.
+Georgia doesn't have its own family and medical leave law.
+However, it does impose some requirements on employer-provided sick leave.

 Georgia employers must comply with the FMLA if they have at least 50 employees for at least 20 weeks in the current or previous year.